 Then we’ll walk downhill towards the Leon Punku ravine, where you’ll find the remains of an old Inca bridge and trail.
 This canyon boasts geological formations surrounded by majestic rocks and boulders that direct the river to Huchuy Qosqo at (3650m/11975ft).
 Huchuy Qosqo which means “Little Cuzco” is a noteworthy Inca complex.
 It boasts very fine stonework in a large Kallanka (rectangular Hall), some residential and defensive quarters and interesting two-story buildings in stone and adobe.
 Huchuy Qosqo is located on a plateau, surrounded by Inca agricultural terraces and allows incredible views of the Vilcabamba mountain range.
 After time to investigate the ruins we take off to Lamay at (2900m/9514ft), where we catch up to our transport for our drive to Ollantaytambo.
 Ollantaytambo is the quaint Inca Village where we’ll catch our train to Aguas Calientes and our hotel where we will stay overnight.

-We leave our hotel after a very early breakfast at around 5:30am to take the bus for the journey up to Machu Picchu ruins just in time for sunrise.
-Once inside the citadel of Machu Picchu, we are provided with a 2 hour tour and plenty of free time for further exploring, taking photos and the option to climb Huayna Picchu, Machu Picchu Mountain or go up to the Sun Gate.
-Then back to Aguas Calientes for a late lunch and at 4:22pm, we take our return train to Ollantaytambo with a private van connection to Cusco arriving at your hotel in the evening around 8pm.
+We leave our hotel after a very early breakfast at around 5:30am to take the bus for the journey up to Machu Picchu ruins just in time for the sunrise.
+Once inside the citadel of Machu Picchu, we are provided with a 2 hour guided tour and plenty of free time to explore further, take photos and the option to climb Huayna Picchu or Machu Picchu Mountain (has to be booked in advance, at an extra fee).
+Then we return to Aguas Calientes for a late lunch and at 4:22pm, we take our return train to Ollantaytambo with a private van connection to Cusco arriving at your hotel in the evening around 8pm.